Japanese Expressions: Ittekimasu, Itterasshai, Tadaima and Okaerinasai!

 Ittekimasu and Itterasshai

-The phrase “Ittekimasu”, is typically used by a Japanese when they are about to leave somewhere, mainly from home or the office.
-The closest literal translation would be “I’ll go and I’ll come back” but a more natural translation would be “see you later”.
+The phrase “Ittekimasu”, is typically used by a Japanese when they are about to leave somewhere, such as from the home or office.
+The closest literal translation would be “I’ll go and I’ll come back”.
+But a more natural translation is something like “see you later”.

-The remaining people at home or in the office then reply to the person leaving with an “Itterasshai”.
-Literally meaning “please go and come back”, the phrase is also close to a “see you later”, “have a good day”, or “take care” but none of those expressions truly express the spirit behind the word.
+The remaining people at home or in the office then reply to the person leaving with: “Itterasshai”.
+Literally meaning “please go and come back”.
+The phrase is also close to “see you later”, “have a good day”, or “take care” but none of those expressions truly express the spirit behind the word.